 You’re spoiled for choice in Sardinia and exploring its history is just the start.

 There are plenty of expats living throughout Sardinia.

-There public groups on Facebook that you are welcome to join and meet fellow expats.
+There are public groups on Facebook that you are welcome to join and meet fellow expats.
 They do not tend to live in large areas or gated communities, but rather are interspersed throughout the island and mingle in with the local residents and culture.

 Popular locations include Olbia, Cagliari and Gallura.